 Every cancer, like every patient, is different.
 Genomics or genetic testing is the scientific testing of a person’s genes.
-Genetic testing is usually undertaken when someone is at a high risk of having inherited a changed gene, based on a strong family history of cancer.
+Genetic testing is usually undertaken when someone is at high risk of having inherited a changed gene, based on a strong family history of cancer.
 It helps to estimate the chances of developing cancer in your lifetime.
 It does this by searching for specific changes in genes, chromosomes, or proteins.
 These changes are called mutations.

 The introduction of genomics has resulted in doctors being able to recommend screening or other specific interventions.
 Analysis of the "gene signatures" of different cancers—i.e. which genes are more active in cancerous cells compared to normal ones.
 This provides doctors insight into what tumors will respond to a certain type of medication, giving them greater understanding while planning a line of treatment.

-Dr. Deni Gupta, senior Oncologist at Dharmashila Medical Institute New Delhi, states: “The rise in “radiation genomics” has brought healthcare providers to a place where, for some cancers, doctors will be able to predict and identify patients who may be more responsive to radiation therapy.”
+Dr. Deni Gupta, the senior Oncologist at Dharmashila Medical Institute New Delhi, states: “The rise in “radiation genomics” has brought healthcare providers to a place where, for some cancers, doctors will be able to predict and identify patients who may be more responsive to radiation therapy.”

 Benefits of Gene Testing To Detect Cancer